Peter I of Serbia: Guerrilla activities

 With the outbreak of the Great Eastern Crisis of 1875–78, which erupted after Bosnian Serb rebels in Nevesinje staged a revolt against the Ottoman Empire, Peter returned to the Balkans and fought the Ottomans in northwestern Bosnia.

 He adopted the nom de guerre of Petar Mrkonjić, and upon reaching the regions of Banija and Kordun in Austria-Hungary, took control of a guerrilla unit of about 200 men.

 He arrived at Bosanska Dubica in August 1875, but received a cold welcome.
-He discovered that Prince Milan of Serbia was plotting to assassinate him fearing that Peter would attempt to wrest back the throne from the Obrenović dynasty.
+He discovered that Prince Milan of Serbia (later King Milan I) was plotting to assassinate him fearing that Peter would attempt to wrest back the throne from the Obrenović dynasty.
 This revelation, combined with a string of battlefield defeats, compelled Peter and his followers to leave Bosnia and withdraw to Austria-Hungary.

 They were subsequently detained by the Austro-Hungarian Army in the village of Bojna, near Glina.
 Peter escaped, returned to Bosnia and organized another band of rebels.
 Once again, his involvement in the fighting aroused suspicion in Belgrade, and by May 1876 his presence proved divisive.

 The rebels split into three separate camps: one that supported Peter, another that supported Milan and a third that advocated Austro-Hungarian arbitration.
 Not wishing to cause further divisions among the rebels, Peter agreed to leave Bosnia.
 Prior to his departure, he wrote a letter to Milan explaining why he was leaving the battlefield and offering to make peace with the Obrenović dynasty.

 Despite his attempts to make peace with Milan, accusations of treason continued to be levelled against Peter.
 He decided to travel to Kragujevac, the seat of the Royal Serbian Government, and address the National Assembly in an attempt to clear his name.
 In 1877, an anti-government uprising erupted in the Toplica region of southern Serbia, for which Milan blamed Peter and Karađorđević sympathizers.
 Peter was accused of treachery and collaboration with the Ottomans.

 In the summer of 1878, he illegally crossed the border between Serbia and Austria-Hungary at Golubac via the Danube.
 Peter and his guide became lost in the Homolje mountains and were forced to hide from the authorities in the wilderness.
 Peter returned to Austria-Hungary shortly thereafter, but was arrested by the Austro-Hungarian police and interned at the Karađorđević family home in Bokszeg.
 In 1878, he was allowed to leave Bokszeg.
 He first went to Budapest and then to Paris.
 During this period, he was closely monitored by Austro-Hungarian spies, who took note of all his movements.

 In January 1879, court proceedings were initiated against Peter and his closest companions in Smederevo.
 The plaintiff, Prince Milan, alleged that Peter and his followers had attempted to overthrow the Obrenović dynasty and place a Karađorđević on the throne.
 Peter and his companions were charged with high treason, for which the mandatory penalty was death.
 As he was living in Paris at the time of the proceedings, Peter was convicted in absentia and sentenced to death by hanging.